metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 You can leave your bot running on repl.it without having the tab open, but it will eventually shutdown with no activity.
 To keep it awake, we use [UptimeRobot](https://uptimerobot.com), which sends a request to your bot's url every 30mins to keep it awake.
 Follow step 4 of [this guide from repl.it](https://repl.it/talk/learn/Hosting-discordpy-bots-with-replit/11008) to set up uptimerobot for your bot.
 The URL/IP field is your repl.co URL from the last step.

 9. **Run the !setup command in the log channel**
-Since bots are typically used amongst many discord servers simultaneously, they don't store a canonical server (also called a guild in the discord API).
+Since bots are typically used amongst many discord servers simultaneously, they don't store a canonical server (also called a guild in the Discord API).
 To let it remember which server/guild and log channel to remember for its use, we can just run the command !setup in the intended log channel on our server (the private channel we made before).
 This only needs to be done once, but can be repeated later if you want to use a different channel, or if something breaks.

 We've now setup all of the backend - it's time to create your Roblox world!